LibraryCarpentry/Top-10-FAIR/_posts/2019-09-09-nanotechnology.md

 *   Where would these data be useful?

 **Activity 2 - Other uses for your data**
-Would you data be of use in any other research?
+Would your data be of use in any other research?

 ## Thing 4 - Describing data: Metadata
 Metadata is data about data and is an essential set of information describing scientific outputs, in the form of either physical or digital objects, in a machine-readable format.
 According to the expected use, metadata can be given different attributes.
 Most common type which enables discovery and identification are _descriptive metadata._ Descriptive metadata contain information about key aspects needed to search for and successfully find a given scientific output, e.g. by its title, author/creator, abstract, keywords.
 Moreover, metadata may be used for describing a service or a scientific instrument.